SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 So now you know where the `superClassOfClassDefiningTheMethod` variable comes from.
-Make sure that you execute the test method:  `testMethodLookup` and that is passes.
+Make sure that you execute the test method:  `testMethodLookup` and that i passes.

 #### Your job.

-Now you should be implement `super: selector withArguments: arguments from: aSuperclass` using the primitive `basicSend:withArguments:from:`.
+Now you should implement `super: selector withArguments: arguments from: aSuperclass` using the primitive `basicSend:withArguments:from:`.

 ### Handling not understood messages